-Under the June 2015 agreement with NantOmics, LLC (NantOmics) to obtain genomic sequencing and proteomic analysis services, as well as related data management and bioinformatics services, exclusively from NantOmics, the Company incurred \$0.1 million of cost in the three months ended March 31, 2016, which is shown as research and development expense on the condensed consolidated statement of operations.
+In June 2015, the Company entered into an agreement with NantOmics, LLC (NantOmics) to obtain genomic sequencing and proteomic analysis services, as well as related data management and bioinformatics services, exclusively from NantOmics.
 The Company is obligated to pay NantOmics a fixed, per sample fee, determined based on the type of services being provided.
 The agreement has an initial term of five years and renews automatically for successive one year periods, unless terminated earlier.
-The Company owed NantOmics \$0.2 million at March 31, 2016, which is included in due to related parties on the condensed consolidated shance sheet.
+For the three months ended March 31, 2017 and 2016, the Company recorded operating expense of \$0 and \$0.1 million, respectively, under the agreement to research and development expense in the condensed consolidated statement of operations.
+The Company owed NantOmics \$0 at March 31, 2017.